Mackenzie Highway: Route description

 The Mackenzie Highway is designated as part of Canada's National Highway System, holding core route status from its terminus at Grimshaw to its intersection with the Yellowknife Highway, and northern/remote route status for the remainder of the route to its northern terminus at Wrigley.

 Originally begun in 1938, prior to World War II, the project was abandoned at the outbreak of war.
 It resumed in the late 1940s and completed to Hay River, Northwest Territories, in 1948/1949, but some sections, particularly in the vicinity of Steen River, remained difficult.

 In 1960, it was extended from Enterprise, approximately 39 km south of Hay River, to the northwest, then north past Fort Providence to Behchokǫ̀ (at the time, known as Rae-Edzo) and southeast to the City of Yellowknife, which became the capital of the Northwest Territories in 1967.
 Much of the extension is now known as Northwest Territories Highway 3, or the Yellowknife Highway.
 The 39 km stretch from Enterprise to Hay River is Northwest Territories Highway 2.

-Around 1970, the highway was extended west from what is now the southern terminus of Highway 3 to reach Fort Simpson, and in 1971, when the section to Fort Simpson was opened to traffic, work began to prepare a road grade from there to Wrigley, but the work was abandoned.
-The roadway, which starts at a junction 3.5 km from the island that includes "downtown" Fort Simpson, was finally opened in 1994 and includes the N'dulee ferry and ice crossings.
+Around 1970, the highway was extended west from what is now the southern terminus of Highway 3 to reach Fort Simpson, and in 1971, when the section to Fort Simpson was opened to traffic, work began to prepare a road grade from there to Wrigley, and subsequently to join the Dempster Highway south of Inuvik, but the work was abandoned in 1977.
+The roadway, which starts at a junction 3.5 km from the island that includes "downtown" Fort Simpson, was finally extended to Wrigley in 1994 and includes the N'dulee ferry and ice crossings.

 On November 8, 2013, the portion of the highway from the Alberta/Northwest Territories border to Enterprise was designated the Highway of Heroes.